IBM/mas-tas-appconnect-flows/README.md

  ## Testing the whole flow

- - If you get a 404 Not Found error when trying to test your flow, this could mean that your flow is not running.
-Double check to make sure the flow shows a green dot and says 'Running' after you have made edits.
+ - If there is a 404 Not Found error when trying to test the flow, this could mean that the flow is not running.
+Double check to make sure the flow shows a green dot and says 'Running' after edits have been made.

- - If you get a 400 Bad Request error when testing your flow, this could mean that you have the wrong account configurations.
-Double check to make sure the Accounts you set up in the App Connect pre-requisite section are correct.
+ - If there is a 400 Bad Request error when testing the flow, this could mean the wrong account configurations.
+Double check to make sure the Accounts from the App Connect pre-requisite section are correct.

 </details>
 <details><summary><b>Common errors that arise from Maximo</b></summary>

  ## Testing the End Point

- - If you get an error that reads "The response code received from the HTTP request from the endpoint is not successful.", this is related to the End Point that you configured.
-Double check and make sure that you have put in the correct values in 'End Points'.
-If you copy/pasted the values, make sure there are no accidental spaces at the beginning or end.
+ - If an error reads "The response code received from the HTTP request from the endpoint is not successful.", this is related to the configured End Point.
+Double check and make sure the values in 'End Points' are correct.
+Make sure there are no accidental spaces at the beginning or end in the event of the values being copy/pasted.

+ - If an error comes back as a 'PKSync error', this is related to the certificates in WebSphere.
+Double check and confirm that the certificates from Step 4 are correctly configured.

 </details>